Use the dropna() method to remove rows with null values in a DataFrame.

 - 'all': Removes rows with all null values.

-- thresh: optional argument specifies the minimum number of non-null values in a row to include.
+- Specifies the minimum number of non-null values in a row to include.

-- subset: optional argument specifies list of column names to include, in array-like format.
+- Specifies list of column names to include, in array-like format.
 Use this argument to limit the search for null values to specific columns.

 Example 1: Drop rows with at least one Null value